flussplan/docker-telemac/README.md

 This compose file is prepared with an automated mapping of the subfolder `workdir` (as in the `docker run` example above) as well as a port mapping for the included web-based file browser running at [http://localhost:8090] for easy access to the examples and docs in the current distribution.
+The compose file also makes sure to map all available CPUs into the docker image for parallelization, please adapt your
+`--ncsize` parameter accordingly.

-Note that you can disable the apache service the file browser by passing the environment variable `DISABLE_APACHE=1` to `docker` or `docker-compose`.
+Note that you can disable the apache service the file browser by passing the environment variable `DISABLE_APACHE=1` to `docker` or `docker-compose` if you do not need to browse docs or examples.
+Since the file browser imposes a slight security risk because the TELEMAC-MASCARET installation files are accessible in read/write manner there the mapped port `8090` should not be accessible on the public interface of the host machine to prevent access outside of `localhost`.

 # Image tags